andreybleme/andreybleme.github.io/_posts/2020-07-06-devops-flow-techniques.markdown

 #### Application-based release patterns

-As the opposite of the environment-base release patterns, here we modify our application so that we can selectively release and expose specific functionalities by applying small configuration changes.
+As the opposite of the environment-base release patterns, application-based release patterns require us to modify our application so that we can selectively release and expose specific functionalities by applying small configuration changes.
 We can implement feature flags to make a set of features visible only to a specific group of people, like internal employees, 1% of our customers, and so forth until we feel confident about releasing it to the entire user base.
 This enables a practice known as *dark launch*, where we can test a set of features with production traffic without actually releasing it.
 That was exactly what facebook made during their chat feature release in 2008!

 ![Feature Flag](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/feature-flag.jpg)